Muyil River Float-a journey into the past and paradise!

 Floating along in the river

 Either the boat captain or your tour guide will show you how to wear the life vest upside down so you can sit in it.
-It seems very silly to have it like a diaper but it makes sense when you are in the river.
+It seems very silly to have it like a diaper, but it makes sense when you are in the river.
 This way you can sit and float along the river.
-Your upper body will be more free.
+Your upper body will be freer.
 The current will take you along and your total time will be around 40 minutes in the water.
 This is a super tranquil experience.

 Muyil River Float Sian Ka an